melvinlee770/pi_bluetooth_beacon/README.md

 This project contains three Python scripts used to estimate the position of a Bluetooth beacon with two Raspberry Pis:

-- `calibrate.py` measures the beacon RSSI at exactly 1 metre and recommends a `TX_POWER` value.
+- `calibrate.py` measures the beacon RSSI at exactly 1 metre and recommends a `SIGNAL_REF` value.
 - `master.py` runs on Pi A, measures its own distance to the beacon, requests Pi B's distance over UART, and computes the angle at the beacon.
 - `slave.py` runs on Pi B, waits for the master request, measures its own distance to the beacon, and sends that result back over UART.